-Nightly fireworks are one of the traditions of Magic Kingdom.
-Beautiful, emotional, and nostalgic, the fireworks at Magic Kingdom are a must-do for most people visiting the Walt Disney World Resort.
+Nightly firework shows are one of the most beloved traditions at Walt Disney World, and the fireworks at Magic Kingdom are a definite must-do for most guests.

-Even though they are best viewed from inside the park, there may be times when you want to catch them from somewhere outside, instead.
+But, even though they are best viewed from inside the park, there may be times when you want to catch them from somewhere nearby, instead.

 But where is the best place to watch Magic Kingdom fireworks outside the park?